prasanthgsr9/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/tasks/task_template.md

 Priority: High
 Status: Not Started
 Notes: This task is critical to ensuring that the website is in compliance with GDPR regulations and protecting user data privacy.
 It should be completed as soon as possible.
+Testing Method: combination of automated and manual testing approaches, depending on the specific requirements and complexity of the application being tested.

 5)Task Title: Validate website with W3C and Lighthouse User Story: As a website owner, I want to ensure that the website passes W3C and Lighthouse validation.